Pool Loan Calculator

 The Amortization Formula Behind Pool Loan Payments

-The monthly payment (P) is calculated as follows:
+The monthly payment (P) is calculated using the standard amortization formula:

 Where: